TryGhost/Ghost/CONTRIBUTING.md

 ### I get "Syntax error: File to import not found or unreadable: bourbon/_bourbon."

 Sounds like you don't have the Ruby gem "bourbon" installed.
 Make sure you have Ruby, and then run `gem install bourbon`.

+### Ghost doesn't do anything - I get a blank screen

+Sounds like you probably didn't run the right grunt command for building assets

+### SQLite3 doesn't install properly during npm install

+Ghost depends upon SQLite3, which requires a native binary.
+These are provided for most major platforms, but if you are using a more obscure *nix flavor you may need to follow the [node-sqlite3 binary instructions](https://github.com/developmentseed/node-sqlite3/wiki/Binaries).

 ## Contributor License Agreement